7 essential garden tools to make your gardening life really easy

 Once you’ve bought your essential garden tools, you need to look after them.
 They will often last for decades if you do.

-Jo keeps a stiff brush in her potting shed: ‘I always brush dirt or garden debris off my tools after use.
+Brush dirt or garden debris off my tools after use with a stiff brush.
 A quick wipe with an oily cloth prolongs the life and performance of your tools and saves you from a big tool cleaning job over winter.
-It soon becomes second nature.’

 I have asked Mr Middlesize if we have any oily cloths, and he has donated an old cotton shirt to the cause.
-And Jo suggests linseed oil, which you can usually get from hardware stores (or there is a linseed oil Amazon link at the end of this post).
+And you can use linseed oil, which you can usually get from hardware stores.

 Service your secateurs